Wase-Engine/wase-engine/documentation.md

 cmake build .
 ```

-Now you will be able to build the SDL Game Engine.
-When you build the SDL Game Engine there will be an include and lib folder in the build directory.
+Now you will be able to build the Wase Engine.
+When you build the Wase Engine there will be an include and lib folder in the build directory.
 You can use these for your game projects.

 ## Setting up the engine <a name="setup-engine"></a>
 To run the engine you can simply call the run method on the Engine instance in the main function.<br>